Tarrras/CurrencyDashboard/README.md

 ## Assumptions Made

 1. **Base Currency**: USD is used as the default base currency for exchange rates.
+The UI clearly indicates this to users.
-2. **Update Frequency**: Exchange rates don't need to be updated more frequently than once per manual refresh by the user.
+2. **Update Frequency**: Exchange rates are automatically refreshed every 3 seconds to provide real-time data.
 3. **Network Connectivity**: The app handles both online and offline scenarios, providing cached data when offline.
 4. **Rate Limit**: The free API tier provides not sufficient requests (100) for normal app usage.